 You probably already have a reputation for what you know.
 Think about your personal resume, CV, or your LinkedIn profile, I bet it's full of “the what,” which are things like job titles, skills, knowledge, expertise, or the degree you earned.
 What’s missing is usually "the how,” and this is where your StrengthsFinder talent themes live.

 Chances are good that you are a lot like my StrengthsFinder training clients, where you don’t physically see your teammates and customers every day.
 So many of us work on remote teams.
 That’s why LinkedIn has become so important for career branding.
 It’s how your teammates, customers, and vendors go look you up before a meeting - to see who they’re about to talk to.
 And rather than only telling them what you know, you should also give them a peek at how it is to work with you.

 Here are a bunch of adjectives to consider using in your career branding efforts and your LinkedIn profile when you lead through the Communication strength:

 Red Flag Situations When You Lead With The Communication Strength

-These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the talent theme of Communication.
+These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the Communication strength.
 They could even make you want to quit the team if they get really bad.
 So I’ll give you a couple of these to be on watch for — because if they fester, you might become detached or disengaged at work.